mghaan/exequte/README.md

-# ExeQute
+# exeQute

-A simple background service to remotely control your device through MQTT written in Go.
-Supports Windows, Linux, OS X.
+A simple modular cross-platform background service to remotely control your device via MQTT writen in Go.

+> This is still a work in progress.
+However, it is possible to compile for various platforms and use regularly.
+Documentation soon.